PSEHE/wrf-graviton3/README.md

     - [List of HPC compilers for Graviton](#list-of-hpc-compilers-for-graviton)

 ## Introduction
 [C7gn/Hpc7g](https://aws.amazon.com/blogs/aws/new-amazon-ec2-instance-types-in-the-works-c7gn-r7iz-and-hpc7g) instances are the latest additions to Graviton based EC2 instances, optimized for network and compute intensive High-Performance Computing (HPC) applications.
 This document is aimed to help HPC users get the optimal performance on Graviton instances.
 It covers the recommended compilers, libraries, and runtime configurations for building and running HPC applications.
-Along with the recommended software configuration, the document also provides example scripts to get started with 3 widely used open-source HPC applications: Weather Research and Forecasting (WRF), Open Source Field Operation And Manipulation (OpenFOAM) and Gromacs.
+Along with the recommended software configuration, the document also provides example scripts to get started with the latest version of Weather Research and Forecasting (WRF) 4.5.1 and WPS applications.

 ## Summary of the recommended configuration
 Instance type: C7gn and HPC7g (Graviton3E processor, max 200 Gbps network bandwidth, 2 GB RAM/vCPU)